fireship-io/fireship.io/hugo/content/courses/flutter-firebase/_index.md

 ## Is this Course Updated?

-The last code review and update was completed on **April 14th, 2020** using Flutter version `1.12.13`.
+The last code review and update was completed on **Nov 2nd, 2021** using Flutter version `2.12.13`.
 The course receives regular updates, especially to address breaking changes in Flutter and/or Firebase.

 ## 🏎️ Test Drive